Best Buy lowers outlook as Q1 results show inflation's bite

 The nation’s largest consumer electronics chain also cut its annual outlook, noting a deteriorating macro economic environment.

 Best Buy was among a handful of big winners in the pandemic, as shoppers splurged on tech equipment like laptops to create home offices to help them with remote work or cater to the needs of their children for virtual learning.
 But like many retailers, Best Buy is struggling with rising costs for everything from labor to shipping.
 The electronics chain also had to navigate global chip shortages.
-Another round of COVID-19 lockdowns in China is only worsening the problem.
-And soaring fuel costs and the return of promotions are hurting the bottom line.
+And soaring fuel costs and the return of promotions are hurting its bottom line.

 Meanwhile, Best Buy, like other retailers, is also adjusting to changing shopping behavior.
 Demand for electronics is cooling as consumers go back to the office and resume normal lives.
 Inflation is also making shoppers scrutinize their purchases.
 In particular, CEO Corie Barry told reporters on a call Tuesday that purchases by lower-income shoppers, who were new Best Buy customers during the pandemic, have recently fallen off.

-Best Buy follows other major retailers like Walmart and Target in reporting that inflation has taken a bite out of earnings.
+Best Buy follows other major retailers, including Walmart and Target, in reporting that inflation has taken a bite out of earnings.
 The other big discounters also reported shifts in spending.
 Target said that it didn’t anticipate a lightening quick return by consumers to more normalized spending.
 Purchases of big TVs and appliances that Americans loaded up on during the pandemic have faded, leaving Target with a bloated inventory that must be marked down to sell.

+Among mall-based clothing chains, teen retailer Abercrombie & Fitch posted a first-quarter loss and cut its outlook on Tuesday.

+But upscale department store chain Nordstrom boosted its annual outlook following strong first-quarter results that showed the retailer took advantage of customers shopping for “long-awaited occasions,” Nordstrom CEO Erik Nordstrom said.
+Shares in Seattle-based Nordstrom jumped more than 10% in after-hours trading.

-Barry said she expected this year’s results to be weaker than last year as it lapped stimulus payments and other government support and planned for higher costs in its supply chain.
-But she noted macro economic conditions worsened since it provided its financial outlook in early March, which resulted in its sales being slightly lower than its expectations.
+Barry of Best Buy said she expected this year’s results to be weaker than last year as it lapped stimulus payments and other government support and planned for higher costs in its supply chain.
+But she noted macroeconomic conditions worsened since it provided its financial outlook in early March, which resulted in its sales being slightly lower than its expectations.

 “Sustained high levels of inflation is having an impact broadly again on the consumer, who we feel is pulling back at a faster, deeper pace than we initially assumed,” Barry said.